@arkade-os/sdk Documentation - v0.4.21

 // Or list all possible paths for the current context (no spendability checks)

-const allPaths = manager.getAllSpendingPaths({
+const allPaths = await manager.getAllSpendingPaths({

 contractScript: contract.script,